Why I Stopped Voluntary Teaching

-I don't see much right now.
 As stated in My VT experience, teachers do NOT earn what they deserve, so not many good teachers would come to insular places like TL primary school.
-Thanks to Steve Jobs, almost every kid I know in 4th grade and above has a smartphone and uses it mostly for games and streaming short entertaining videos.
+Thanks to Steve Jobs, most kids in 4th grade and above have a smartphone and use them mostly for games and streaming short entertaining videos.
 Once I was even invited to join their video games and shared with funny videos, but don't know any effective way to ask them to stop.

 If education is the light and students are a forrest, then initially light is uniformly distributed everywhere in the forrest.
-The ones who know their way would have few branches and focus on growing only in one direction: up, to compete for more light and grow faster, thus the positive feedback cycle.
+The few who know their way would not branch but only focus on growing up, to compete for more light and grow faster.

 I will quote what's later dubbed as Matthew effect from the Bible to officially end the VT series:

 For to every one who has will more be given, and he will have abundance; but from him who has not, even what he has will be taken away.